fractalysid/SkyMoG/SkyMoG.md

 # Skyrim Modding Guide

 Welcome to my personal modding guide.
 It is divided in sections and every modification and or installation must be performed following this order.
 For the gameplay overhauls, this is centered around the use of [***EnaiSiaion***](http://www.nexusmods.com/skyrim/users/3959191/?) mods (remember to give him a kudo!).
-With a few changes and additions, it can be adapted to Perkus Maximus and Requiem.
+With a few changes and additions, it can be adapted to Perkus Maximus, Requiem or whatever you prefer.

 ## Prerequisites
 1. RAM >= 4GB